 “The coverage of poverty and underserved communities touches communities and news organizations across the country.
-This program can provide students with meaningful experiences, lead to excellent journalism, and serve as a model and resource.”Dr. Battinto L. Batts Jr., Former director of journalism strategies, Scripps Howard Foundation
+This program can provide students with meaningful experiences, lead to excellent journalism, and serve as a model and resource.”Dr. Battinto L. Batts Jr., former director of journalism strategies, Scripps Howard Foundation

-It was created with a grant awarded in 2008 by the University of Georgia Office of the Vice President for Public Service and Outreach, sponsored by the UGA Research Foundation.
+Covering Poverty was created with a grant awarded in 2008 by the University of Georgia Office of the Vice President for Public Service and Outreach, sponsored by the UGA Research Foundation.
 A special thank you to John Greenman, professor of journalism, emeritus, and Diane Murray, director of alumni relations and outreach, who directed the program.
 Upon Greenman’s retirement in 2015, Murray continued to direct the program.
 Carolyn Crist (ABJ 09, MA ’14) started with the project as an undergraduate honors student and later was administrator of the website.